Frequently Asked Questions

 Are there scholarships available?

 Yes, there are many!
-Concordia has scholarships available up to $1,000 per student depending on eligibility and the number of applicants.
+Concordia typically has scholarships available up to $1,000 per student depending on eligibility and the number of applicants.
+This scholarship has been put on hold due to the current pandemic.
 The Benjamin A. Gilman International Scholarship offers an average of $4,000 to one out of every three applicants.
-See the “Scholarships” page for details.
 There are dozens of other private scholarships and grants available if you are willing to put in the work of researching and applying.

 Additional costs can fluctuate between programs and countries.
 The main expenses associated with a semester abroad include airfare, passport, visa, additional traveling during the semester, necessities bought while abroad, spending money, and international health insurance.
 Also keep in mind that exchange rates fluctuate, which may affect the total cost of your study abroad experience as well.